JMchou/piggyEat/README.md

 # PiggyEat
 Can't think of what to eat today, but got a list of food in mind?
-This app randomly suggests a choice of food from the stored list entered by the user.
+This app randomly suggests a choice of food from the list stored by the user.

 ## Requirement:
 * ios 13.0 or above